-- 1.4.
-Local planning authorities should ensure that their assessment of land strategies for housing, employment and other uses are integrated, and that they take full account of relevant market and economic signals, as set out in paragraph 158 of the National Planning Policy Framework (March 2012).
-The National Planning Policy Framework outlines the advantages of carrying out land assessments for housing and economic development as part of the same exercise, in order that sites may be allocated for the use which is most appropriate. - 1.5.
-An assessment should:1 - Identify sites and broad locations for potential development; - Assess their potential; - Assess their suitability for development and the likelihood of development coming forward (their availability and achievability). - 1.6.
-This approach ensures that all land is then assessed together as part of plan preparation to identify which sites or broad locations are the most suitable and deliverable for a particular use. - 1.7.
-When assessing land within town centre locations, it is important to also apply guidance on town centre vitality which includes the sequential test. - 1.8.
-The assessment does not allocate land for development as it is for the development plan to determine which sites are the most suitable to meet development needs.
+- 1.6 Paragraph 159 of the NPPF details how local planning authorities should have a clear understanding of housing needs in their area over the plan period. - 1.7 The PPG goes into more detail about the requirements of the HELAA and states that an assessment should: - Identify sites and broad locations for potential development; - Assess their development potential; - Assess their suitability for development and the likelihood of development coming forward (their availability and achievability). - 1.8 When assessing land within town centre locations, it is important to also apply guidance of town centre planning policy. - 1.9 The HELAA does not allocate land for development as it is for the development plan to determine which sites are the most suitable to meet development needs.